rust-embedded/book/src/peripherals/a-first-attempt.md

 }
 ```

-Although this works it is subjectively a little messy, so the first reaction might be to wrap these related things up in to a `struct` to better organize them.
+Although this works, it is subjectively a little messy, so the first reaction might be to wrap these related things into a `struct` to better organize them.
 A second attempt could come up with something like this:

 ```rust
 use core::ptr;